j4ndrw/BCUCSH-DeTraC/README.md

 Then, the feature extractors training process starts

-It is worth mentioning that <b>all pretrained layers' weights are frozen</b> and <b>only the custom classification layers' weights are active</b>.
+It is worth mentioning that there are 3 possible modes of training:
+- Shallow tuning | All pretrained layers have their weights frozen and the custom classification layer has its weights active
+- Deep tuning | All layers have their weights active
+- Fine tuning | A certain number of low-level layers have their weights frozen and the rest have their weights active

 Here's a sample output:
 ```